HenrikMoe/Service-Infrastructure/README.md

     - **Standard:** GFD Data Transmission Protocol - A standardized method for securely and efficiently sharing live trauma data across AI ecosystems, maintaining privacy and accuracy.

 - **Q Force 1 Data to Workflows**
   - **Standardized QF1 to Atomic Dependent Workflows:** Q Force 1 (QF1) data, representing quantum-level insights into human trauma, is integrated into highly precise, atomic-scale workflows.
-These workflows break down complex trauma responses into manageable, interdependent tasks that AI systems can process and optimize for therapeutic or analytical outcomes.
+These workflows break down complex atomic trauma responses into manageable, interdependent tasks that AI systems can process and optimize for therapeutic or analytical outcomes.
     - **Standard:** GFD Quantum Workflow Integration - A protocol ensuring that quantum-derived data is seamlessly incorporated into atomic-level processes, maintaining coherence and reliability.

 - **Multi-Vector Covariance Oscillation Detection**